spanikp/ProcessYUMA/readme.md

 3. Compilation and installation (`BUILD_EXT=ON` means we want to build also GPSTk library components present in `ext` directory, `TEST_SWITCH=ON` means we want to compile also tests)
     ```bash
     $ cmake -DBUILD_EXT=ON -DTEST_SWITCH=ON ..
-    $ make all -j 4 # Running of 4 cores
+    $ make all -j 4 # Running on 4 cores
     $ make install
     ```
     After `make install` GPSTk library will be installed under `usr/local/lib` and include files are present in `usr/local/include/gpstk`